What are the ingredients in Jolt Gum?

 - Peter M., San Diego

-You'd want Jolt Gum, of "all the sugar, 2x the caffeine" Jolt Gums, to be sugarless?
-OK, we thought about it too.
+We certainly thought about it!
 We surveyed more than 5 people (actually 1,000) and by a landslide, people told us they wanted sugar in their energy gum.
-People want it in their energy drinks, and they want it in their gum.
+Most people want it in their energy drinks, and they also want it in their energy gum.
+Also, most of the sugar is "chewed out" in a few minutes, meaning that the gum you're chewing after a few minutes doesn't have much (if any) sugar left over anyway.
 Sealing the decision is that there are studies that show a little bit of sugar can help replenish and re-energize the body and brain after stressful tasks.
 So, slaves to public opinion and science that we are, our gum has a little bit of sugar.

 What's your favorite word?